Prints on a wall

 Keith explains tilt and shift lenses

 Keith has written a book that looks at the many ways that tilt/shift lenses can benefit your photography from a technical and creative point of view.
+If not in the UK check for import issues and maybe try an on-line bookshop.
+Keith has no connection with sales of the book.

 ISBN 9781785007712